In his analysis, the Judge cited the California criminal statute in question, Penal Code Section 137(A), which requires:

 Lying her ass off

-On the recordings, Shelley can be heard off camera, shouting directions and telling Garrett what to say.
+On the recordings, Shelley can be heard off camera, shouting directions and telling Garrett what to say next.

-On the stand, Shelley never missed an opportunity to (unconvincingly) claim victimhood -- in this instance that she had been the victim of Garrett's manipulation.
+On the stand, Shelley never missed an opportunity to (unconvincingly) claim victimhood -- in this instance that she had been the victim of Garrett's manipulation, and "a domestic violence victim".
 Her voice slurred slightly, she also fell into the trap of answering questions about her own veracity which had not been asked, closing with a crocodile tear-laden unprompted outburst that she "would never lie in a court of law.'

 Under cross examination, Shelley was belligerent, and bristled when Mr. Lubben's attorney stated the obvious -- that she had set Garrett up and used the recordings as a bludgeon when she did not get her way.
 In response, Shelley seemed annoyed and defaulted to her "I'm a victim" position.